chisom-ogbodo/Notes/README.md

 cd Notes
 ```

-4) Create a virtual environment
+2) Create a virtual environment

 ```shell
 python3 -m venv venv
 ```

-4) Install the dependencies
+3) Install the dependencies
-5) With everything set up, we can now run the app by uvicorn main:app
+4) With everything set up, we can now run the app by uvicorn main:app

 ## To do

+- [ ] Add roles: Admin and User
-- Writes test coverage for the application
+- [ ] Writes test coverage for the application
-- Add database migration
+- [ ] Add database migration
-- Implement offline usage with sqlite when there's no internet
+- [ ] Implement offline usage with sqlite when there's no internet

 ## Contributions